jsnelgro/berklee/electronic-production-live-performance/README.md

 - throws: momentary send up or down (to delay or reverb, etc)

 tail: how long the throw takes to fade.
 Reverb tail is measured in milliseconds, delay is measured in "feeback", which is how much the volume changes when it comes back into the device.
 E.g. 90% feedback will set the volume to 90% of the previous delay tap's volume (the number sin the delay plugin of ableton represent how many 16th notes are in the delay. ? or something.
 16 is one bar)

+- track and remote are for midi mapping.
+Don't need to turn sync on.
+It's for being able to set the tempo.